There are at least two sorts of hopeless Christians these days.

 God promised Abraham that He would bless the nations through Abraham's seed, and backed up the promise with an oath in His own name.
 It's a promise to unify post-Babelic humanity under the blessing of Yahweh.

 To put it provocatively: God will not be God unless He unites divided peoples and races.
 He will not be God unless He gathers a people from every tribe and tongue and nation.

 The Father is determined to reconcile nations and races as one family in His Son by His Spirit, and He will do it.
 Once He's made up His mind, who's going to stop Him?

 We don't have to wait till Jesus' final coming to see that happen.
 Jesus the branch from the stump of Jesse, anointed with the Spirit to bring justice, until wolves live with lambs, lions and oxen graze together, and none hurts or destroys in God's holy mountain (Isaiah 11:1-9).

 Jesus has established Zion as chief of the mountains.
 As His Torah goes out, it draws the nations, who beat their swords to plows and spears to pruning hooks (Isaiah 2:1-4).

 They need a dose of the biblical truth that God builds and dismantles worlds, that He both plants and uproots.
 They need to see that demolition of an old world leads, over centuries, to the erection of a new.

-Placing hope in God doesn't gives us an excuse for indifference or lethargy.
+Placing hope in God doesn't give us an excuse for indifference or lethargy.
 Quite the contrary.
 Because we hope in God, we know our labors are not in vain in the Lord.